jonathanhogg/flitter/docs/windows.md

 : If specified, this sampler allows access to the final output of the shader from the previous frame if this is the first (or only) pass, or the output of the previous pass otherwise.

+`uniform sampler2D first`
+: If specified, this sampler allows access to the output of the first pass of the shader (`pass` equal to `0`).
+For the first pass this sampler is undefined, for the second pass it will be identical to `last`.
+Its utility comes in shaders with more than 2 passes, where it allows later passes to refer to the results of an initial processing step.

 In addition to these, the shader program may declare arbitrary numeric uniforms that can be set using attributes with matching names on the shader node.